B.Tech (film): Production

+During the shooting of the film, Bengaluru witnessed ugly scenes after the junior artists playing cop roles reportedly lathicharged the lead actors leading to a halt in filming.

 Music

-All music was composed, arranged and produced by Rahul Raj.
+The music was composed, arranged, and produced by Rahul Raj.
 Several critics hailed the music as a major highlight of the film.

 An album containing the background score for the film was released separately by Maqtro in 2021.
 It contains instrumental pieces composed by Rahul Raj.

 Reception

 Malayalam daily Malayala Manorama appreciated the film for its good mixture of college campus life and sensitive contemporary issues, while also praising Rahul Raj's music.
 The Times of India praised the film giving it a 3/5 rating, praising the music, while criticizing some comedy scenes "which seemed forced in".
 Mathrubhumi gave a mixed review with a rating of 2.5/5, but dubbed the work of Mahesh Narayanan and Abhilash Balachandran in editing, and the music by Rahul Raj as "major plus points".